ckeditor/ckeditor5/packages/ckeditor5-word-count/docs/features/word-count.md

 ## Demo

-Add or remove some content and see how the counter below the editor changes in real-time.
+Add or remove some content and see how the counter below the editor changes in real time.

 {@snippet features/word-count}